 Approximately six weeks before the start of each semester, all registered students will be mailed a billing statement.
 The statement will be accompanied by a detailed letter of instruction for payment.
+The statement is also available online through the student portal.
 Payment is due approximately two weeks before the start of classes.
 Payment is accepted in person, by direct wire transfer, by mail in the form of check or online by electronic check or credit card.